Minnesota Labor Law Guide

 Overtime Rules

 Minnesota has its own state overtime rules.
-The federal rule is also applicable in the state.
+The federal labor rules are also applicable in the state.
 The employers must follow the rules that are most favorable to the employees.

 Accordion Content